hansroh/skitai/README.rst

 - Working as Web, XML-RPC and Reverse Proxy Loadbancing Server
 - HTML5 Websocket & HTTP/2.0 implemeted
 - Handling massive RESTful API/RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily
-- Asynchronous connection pool with PostgreSQL and Redis
+- Asynchronous connection pool with PostgreSQL, MongoDB and Redis

 Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your WSGI apps as both server and client.